-2. Zoom.
-Dragging the track bar marker right and left zooms in and zooms out the base grid and the scene anchored to it.
+2. Manual Zoom.
+Dragging the track bar marker right and left zooms the rendered scene in and out.

-3. Raise/Lower grid along z-axis.
-Dragging the track bar marker right and left lowers and raises the base grid and the scene anchored to it.
+4. Manual Raise/Lower the grid.
+Dragging the track bar marker right and left lowers and raises the rendered scene.

 Notes on Animations: